 First Glimpse of Turkey

-One of the most exciting things about travelling by air is looking out of window and trying to see how wonderful our planet looks from above and enjoy the sweeping view.
-Be it flying over fluffy cotton candy like clouds or over the rugged terrains, cities and tiny towns or watching the sunrise or sunset, we always have something to look forward in each trip.
-Don’t we all for these reasons crave to grab a window seat just to peek outside and enjoy the view.
+One of the most exciting things about traveling by air is looking out of the window and trying to see how wonderful our planet looks from above and enjoy the sweeping view.
+Be it flying over fluffy cotton candy-like clouds or over the rugged terrains, cities, and tiny towns or watching the sunrise or sunset, we always have something to look forward to on each trip.
+Don’t we all for these reasons crave to grab a window seat just to peek outside and enjoy the view?
 (I bet you must have read tons of posts on how and why to have a window seat while flying!).

-During my recent travel to Turkey I made sure that I get a window seat right from Bangalore, India to Istanbul (stopover at Kuwait) and I was not disappointed for all the convincing and talking I had to do with the lady in the counter at airport.
+During my recent travel to Turkey, I made sure that I get a window seat right from Bangalore, India to Istanbul (stopover at Kuwait) and I was not disappointed for all the convincing and talking I had to do with the lady in the counter at the airport.

 The view was utterly spectacular which made me glued to my window for rest of our journey, clicking pictures all the way.
-After a while something unusual caught my attention which looked like a huge crater.
-It looked quite unique and as I dint have Wi-Fi on flight I had to wait till I land to know what it is.
+After a while, something unusual caught my attention which looked like a huge crater.
+It looked quite unique and as I didn’t have Wi-Fi on the flight I had to wait till I land to know what it is.

 Have you ever come across a view while flying which inspired you to visit that place?
-Also,how many of you prefer window seat?
-Do share your thoughts in the comment box below and subscribe to get more updates from our blog.
+Also, how many of you prefer window seat?
+Do share your thoughts in the comment box below and subscribe to get more updates on our blog.